rockstar-narmu/Hostel-Room-Booking-System/README.md

 # Hostel Room Booking System
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is a **Hostel Room Booking System** built using JSP, Apache Derby, and HTML/CSS.
+This project is a **Hostel Room Booking System** built using JSP, Servlets, Apache Derby, and HTML/CSS.

 ## Features
 - Admin panel for managing rooms (View, Add, Delete and Modify Rooms).
-- Admin can also manage User details (View, Add or Delete User).
+- Admin can also manage User details (View or Delete User).
 - User registration and login system.
 - Room availability and booking system (View, Book and Cancel Rooms).
+- Report Generation for Rooms and Users

 ## How to Run
 1. Clone the repository.